irfndi/celebrum-ai-containers/.trae/rules/project_rules.md

 These principles are non-negotiable and guide all planning and execution.

 *   **Production-Ready by Default:** All code must be of production quality.
 No placeholders, stubs, or mock implementations (except for testing).
-Always consult the latest documentation for any libraries or tools used.
+Always looking for using `context7` for the latest documentation for any libraries or tools used.
 *   **Modularity & Decoupling:** Design for independent, reusable components.
 Aggressively avoid circular dependencies and code duplication to ensure a clean, scalable architecture.
 *   **Maintainability & Resilience:**
     *   **Clean Code:** Write clear, readable, and well-documented code.
 Proactively delete unused/dead code.
 If legacy code might be needed, comment it out with a clear `TODO` or `FIXME` explaining why.